Coulomb interactions and effective quantum inertia of charge carriers in a macroscopic conductor

-Figure \ref{figure2} presents unfiltered and non-averaged raw data for the frequency dependent reactance $X(f)=\Im(Z_{23}^{(\text{exp})}(2\pi f))$ in a given sample configuration for integer filling factors $\nu=2,4,6,8$.
+Figure \ref{figure2} presents unfiltered and non-averaged raw data for the reactance $X(f)=\Im(Z_{23}^{(\text{exp})}(2\pi f))$ in a given sample configuration for $\nu=2$, $4$, $6$ and $8$.
 The positive linear dependence of $X(f)$ is the signature of an inductive behavior.
-The corresponding inductance decreases with filling factor.
-These data are completely reproducible in the regions of magnetic fields as long as $R_{xx}=0$.
-This is a key point of our work: for all filling factors, the real part $R(f)=\Re(Z_{23}^{(\text{exp})}(2\pi f))$ of the measured impedance is close to zero with values between $\pm \SI{0.5}{\ohm}$ at low frequency as shown in the inset of Fig.~\ref{figure2}.
+The corresponding inductance decreases with $\nu$.
+These data are completely reproducible in the regions of magnetic fields where $R_{xx}=0$.
+This is a key point of our work: for integer filling factors, the real part $R(f)=\Re(Z_{23}^{(\text{exp})}(2\pi f))$ of the measured impedance is close to zero with values between $\pm \SI{0.5}{\ohm}$ at low frequency as shown in the inset of Fig.~\ref{figure2}.
 These results extend the work of Gabelli {\it et al} \cite{Gabelli-2007-1} in which the sample resistance was $R_H=R_K/\nu$, to the case of a zero resistance macroscopic device.
 At higher frequencies, a small real part of the measured response function $R(f)$ appears.
-This effect is discussed in the Supplementary Material (Sec.
-2) and is correlated to the deviation of the reactance $X(f)$ from linearity seen on Fig. \ref{figure2}.
+This effect is discussed in Appendix \ref{appendix/emittances} and is correlated to the deviation of the reactance $X(f)$ from linearity seen on Fig. \ref{figure2}.